Visualizing ranking data is one of the strategies you can use to make your data stories persuasive.

 Why?

 The ranking data charts display insights in a particular order.
-And it can either be bottom-up or the other way round.
+And it can either be bottom-up or the other way around.

 So, what’s the solution?

-We recommend you install third-party apps, such as ChartExpo, to access the ready-to-use Likert Scale in Excel.
+We recommend you install third-party apps, such as ChartExpo, to access the ready-to-use Likert Scale.

 ChartExpo is an add-in for Excel that’s loaded with insightful and ready-to-go Likert Scale Charts.
 You don’t need programming or coding skills to use ChartExpo.